When do I need to move my baby out of a capsule?

 However, if you don't have isofix or you plan on moving between cars, then I recommend a car seat that installs using a seat belt.
 Isofix also has a lower weight limit so is not a suitable option for heavier children.

 Sometimes your car will also limit your options a little - for example if you have short seat belts you might not be able to use every car seat.

 How to work out the best option

-The best way to determine the best car seat for you and your vehicle, is to come in.
+The best way to determine the best car seat for you and your vehicle, is to talk to a Child Restraint Technician.
 We love helping parents figure out what they need.
 We also sell the extras (like anchor point kits) that will help you make your car seat fit safely in your vehicle.